 You’re probably aware of how health and safety can hurt your business.
 When someone gets hurt, you may have to do paperwork, and you miss them while they’re absent during their recovery.
 It can drag on morale, too.
 Repeated incidents can scare away experienced talent and hurt your business’s reputation.
 However, these issues have a direct financial impact on your firm.
+David Rowland, Head of Marketing at Engage EHS, is one of the foremost proponents of a stringent health and safety policy.
+He claims that a positive health and safety culture is vitally important, and that it can have a knock on effect on your businesses KPIs and bottom line.
 Let’s look at how proper health and safety can increase your bottom line.

 The Reduction in Lawsuits and Fines

 Employers have a legal obligation to provide a reasonably safe and healthy workplace.
 A failure to do so can result in lawsuits.
 It can also result in fines from the government for failing to provide a safe workplace.